tjsego/mechanica/docs/source/cuda.rst

 Many Mechanica operations automatically update data when running on a GPU.
 However, some operations (*e.g.*, :ref:`binding <binding>` a :class:`Potential`)
-require manual refreshing on engine data for changes to be reflected when running on a GPU.
+require manual refreshing of engine data for changes to be reflected when running on a GPU.
 Engine GPU acceleration runtime control provides methods to explicitly tell Mechanica to refresh data on a GPU at various levels of granularity, ::